iVisa Mobile App Online global travel documents

 Two tourists looking at a phone

-Polish visa policy for Georgian citizens
+Poland visa requirements for Georgian citizens

 Georgian citizens holding a biometric passport do not currently need a visa to visit Poland for short stays of up to 90 days within a 180-day period for tourism, business, or family visits.
 However, starting in late 2026, travelers from Georgia will need to obtain an ETIAS travel authorization before entering Poland or other Schengen Area countries.